 The provision of accommodation and sustenance are achieved through our homes in Dublin, Letterkenny and Athlone.
-The Dublin hostel (Brú na bhFiann) is located in Smithfield and has facilities to house 30 veterans in a homely setting.
+The Dublin hostel (Brú na bhFiann) is located in Smithfield and will have facilities to house 35 veterans in a homely setting in 2020.
 The hostels in Letterkenny (Beechwood House) and Athlone (Custume House) can each facilitate 7 veterans at any given time.
 ONE is represented on the Dublin Homeless Network.
 Our residents are both short stay and long term and contribute on a means basis towards their keep which includes all of the facilities that one would expect in a normal home.
 Most of our residents have had extensive service in the Defence Forces; serving with distinction both at home and in various overseas missions with the United Nations.
 However, for one reason or another they now find themselves homeless and in need.
+ONE plans to develop further hostels in Cobh and Cork City.